HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: Experiments

-We evaluated three discriminator variants on the validation set using identical, officially recommended generation parameters: \begin{enumerate} \item Baseline (un-tuned) \item LoRA (binary classifier) \item LoRA + Classifier Head (threshold = 0.66) \end{enumerate} This experiment demonstrates how humor dataset fine-tuning improves alignment with human preferences and shows the added flexibility from a trained classification head.
-We analyze confusion matrices and key metrics for each model.
+\paragraph{Comparison Before and After Fine-Tuning} We evaluated three discriminator variants on the validation set using identical, officially recommended generation parameters: 1) Baseline (un-tuned), 2) LoRA (binary classifier), 3) LoRA + Classifier Head (threshold = 0.66).
+This experiment demonstrates how humor dataset fine-tuning improves alignment with human preferences and shows the added flexibility from a trained classification head.
+We analyze confusion matrices and key metrics for each model. \paragraph{Impact on the Overall Pipeline} To assess the discriminator’s effect on pipeline performance, we compare the ratio of captions labeled as humorous in the fine-tuned dataset with the precision of LoRA + Classifier Head after integration.
+This directly reflects the discriminator’s impact on output quality.
+Confusion matrix metrics are also used to estimate the retry mechanism’s effect on inference cost. \paragraph{Comparison with Other Large Models} To further validate the fine-tuned discriminator’s advantages, we evaluate several larger closed-source LLMs on humor detection, including Gemini-2.5-Flash, GPT-4-1, and Claude-3-5-Haiku-20241022, using recommended parameters.
+As these models do not support training a classification head, we use a unified 0/1 binary classification with structured outputs.
+Metrics from Section~\ref{sec:comparison sft} are used to ensure consistency in comparison.